Welcome to the new WVGDC website! Our site will be under construction throughout 2019. Hope you enjoy our new website and find it useful!

 » Health Tests should be performed on both parents BEFORE BREEDING

 » Look up health test RESULTS on two websites BEFORE deciding on a breeder and puppy.

 » Great Dane color genetics are very complicated

 » There are 3 (4) color families: Fawn/Brindle, Blue, Harlequin (Mantle, Merle, Harlequin), Blacks are interesting, sometimes referred to as the 4th color family, Black is the only color that can be strategically used in all the color families.

-» Six recognized show colors: Fawn, Brindle, Blue, Black, Harlequin, Mantle
+» Seven recognized show colors: Fawn, Brindle, Blue, Black, Harlequin, Mantle, Merle

 » There are NO rare colors of Great Danes